 79. Paragraph 2 includes a mandatory list of information that needs to be disclosed, regardless of whether it is likely to give rise to justifiable doubts under paragraph 1.
 In other words, paragraph 2 does not merely extend the scope of disclosure required under paragraph 1 but provides a minimum disclosure requirement, which is independent of that required under paragraph 1.
 This is because information disclosed in accordance with paragraph 2 may assist in identifying any potential conflict of interest.
-Paragraphs 1 and 2 combined require extensive disclosure on the part of a Candidate and an Arbitrator as information not falling within the scope of paragraph 1 may still need to be disclosed in accordance with paragraph 2 and vice versa.
+Paragraphs 1 and 2 combined require extensive disclosure on the part of a Candidate or an Arbitrator as information not falling within the scope of paragraph 1 and vice versa.